Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If your small business relies on digital technology to make sales, communicate or store information then you are exposed to what’s known as ‘cyber liability’ or ‘cyber risk’.

 As foreign as it sounds, it’s a real issue in 2019.
 According to the latest cyber threat report published by NCSC, 35% of the cyber security incidents reported to CERT were made by New Zealand organisations.
-Alone in 2018, business organisations in New Zealand lost almost NZD$800,000 due to ‘successful’ fraudulent invoice emails and 40% companies think they will face some form of cyber crime in next 24 months.
+In 2018 alone, business organisations in New Zealand lost almost NZD$800,000 due to ‘successful’ fraudulent invoice emails and 40% companies think they will face some form of cyber crime in next 24 months.

 This cost comes from range of events from getting your website hacked, to being sued for something you published online.